Phlebotomy Certification Rochester, Minnesota

 There are many certification agencies that phlebotomist can choose to become certified with.
 The cost to become NPS Certified is $150.00 and includes your full study guide, unlimited practice exams, one final certification exam attempts and a professional resume revision.
 The entire process can be completed online in the NPS learning management system.

 The prerequisites to take the certification exam with most agencies include the following:

 - Completion of a Phlebotomy Training Program OR 1 Year of On-The-Job Experience in the Past 3 Years

 - 10 Successful Capillary Sticks

 Preparing to take the Certification Exam

 Once you have registered to take the competency exam, you should prepare by reviewing related materials provided to you by the certification agency.
 Every agency has breakdown materials based on their credentialing exams.
 Be positive to study every day for at least one hour until you are very confident in your knowledge.
 Taking practice exams can greatly buildup your chances of passing the final exam.
-NPS provides full review materials, unlimited practice exams and three chances to take the national certification exam.
+NPS provides full review materials, unlimited practice exams and one chance to take the national certification exam.

 After you have passed the certification exam, your credentials are quickly inputted in the national registry and a digital copy of your credentials is available in your account.
 Your digital copy, paired with your NPS transcripts, should be downloaded and printed for use as proof of certification.

 Starting Your Medical Career in Phlebotomy